Friday, December 16, 2022

 Damn Positive Item Reviews

 After sharing their findings, the University of Lethbridge and University of Alberta researchers wanted us to know how positively they regard the assistance given to them by their colleagues.
 They’re more than simply grateful.
-They write in the Acknowledgments paragraph that they’re “fucking grateful.”
+They write in the acknowledgments paragraph that they’re “fucking grateful.”

 Such adverbial enthusiasm in an academic paper does stand out.
 Indeed, the article is prefaced with, “This article contains strong language that some readers may consider offensive.”
 But as the researchers report, such profanities are not so unusual in consumers’ daily conversations, and standing out can be a distinctive advantage when communicating with consumers.
 In their studies, use of swear words in item reviews from Yelp and Amazon increased the probability readers of the reviews would consider the reviews helpful.

-Another of their studies found that a product was rated by review readers more positively when a positive review contained a swear word as a qualifier (“the dishwasher is damn quiet”) than when an equivalent genteel word was used (“the dishwasher is super quiet”).
+Another of their studies found that a product was rated by readers more positively when a positive review contained a swear word as a qualifier (“the dishwasher is damn quiet”) than when an equivalent genteel word was used (“the dishwasher is super quiet”).
 Similarly, use of a swear word as a qualifier in a negative review leads to the item being rated more negatively.
 However, swear words make more of a difference with highly positive than with negative reviews.

 The researchers’ explanation for the effect is that the swear word usage amplifies both the description of item quality (“damn boring” is significantly more boring than “darn boring”) and the feelings of the reviewer (“I found it to be damn boring” is a substantially stronger reaction than “I found it to be darn boring.”)
 The dual impact doubles the persuasion potential.